Curation Note

 Seo-hyeon Moon (Korean b.1982)

-Moon works with scraps of traditional garments—hanbok, wedding dresses, and kimono—to create patchwork pieces that bridge craft and painting.
-Her Butterfly Series features intricately hand-sewn wings, each one a radiant trace of time and selfhood.
-These works turn domestic labor into poetic abstraction.
+Seo-hyeon Moon works with fragments of traditional garments—hanbok, wedding dresses, and kimono—assembling them into patchwork compositions that bridge craft and painting.
+Her Butterfly Series features intricately hand-sewn wings, each one a concentrated trace of time, emotion, and personal history.
+These works transform domestic labor into a quiet, luminous visual language.

 Miro Kim (Korean b.1975)